"With a heavy heart": Jigawa gov loses 24-year-old son after mother’s death

 - Jigawa state governor, Umar Namadi, has lost his son, Abdulwahab Umar Namadi, in a fatal car accident

-- Namadi was thrown into mourning barely 24 hours after his mother, Hajiya Maryam Namadi, reportedly died
+- He was thrown into mourning barely a day after the reported passing of his mum, Hajiya Maryam Namadi

-- Hamisu Mohammed Gumel, chief press secretary to the governor, confirmed and shared further details
+- Hamisu Mohammed Gumel, chief press secretary to the governor, released a statement with more details

 CHECK OUT: Education is Your Right!
 Don’t Let Social Norms Hold You Back.
 Learn Online with LEGIT.
 Enroll Now!